 - Adolescents (or anyone) in suicidal crisis or emotional distress can call the National Suicide Prevention Lifeline at 1-800-273-TALK.
 Calls made to this 24-hour hotline are routed to the caller’s nearest crisis center.

-- YouMatter is a National Suicide Prevention Lifeline site for young adults, complete with a blog where visitors can share your problems and get support.
+- YouMatter is a National Suicide Prevention Lifeline site for young adults, complete with a blog where visitors can share problems and receive support.

 Learn more about adolescent mental health changes and specific mental health disorders: